> Key Manager

 3. The keys have been defined, but key remapping doesn't work.
 Why?

 Check if the program is paused.
 The pause mode can be enabled or disabled in the main program window, as well as by choosing the corresponding command from the context menu of the taskbar icon or by clicking the icon with the middle mouse button/wheel.

 4. Key Manager won't start at all.
 Why?

-We have found out that Key Manager will not start if Comodo Internet Security is running.
-To solve the problem, add keymanager.exe to Defence+ -> Defence+ Settings -> Execution Control Settings -> Detect shellcode injections -> exclusions in Comodo.
+We have found out that Key Manager will not start if Comodo Internet Security 5 is running.
+To solve the problem, update the antivirus software or add keymanager.exe to Defence+ -> Defence+ Settings -> Execution Control Settings -> Detect shellcode injections -> exclusions in Comodo.

 5. Can I use the program to quickly launch menu items that have no hotkeys associated with them?
 For instance, menu items that are hidden deep in submenus?

 Yes, this is possible.
 To do that, you can emulate all key presses required to access the necessary menu item (see video tutorial).